 Figure 1: Filling in a wedge shape

 After the last load has been delivered continue compacting until the surface of the stack or bunker is firm to the point where the lugs on the tractor wheels sit above the stack surface.
 The surface shouldn’t have any obvious soft patches

-Cover the stack as soon as possible after compaction is completed.
-The quicker the environment of the stack becomes anaerobic after the sealing of the cover the lower will be any loss in feed value.
+Cover the stack as soon as possible after the stack is compacted.
+The quicker air is excluded from the stack, the lower the loss in silage feed value.
 Consider safety aspects (e.g. power lines, buildings etc.) if attempting to place stack cover in windy conditions.
 Ensure enough staff are on hand to keep control of cover.

+Rats, mice and pukekos can make holes in the cover exposing the silage to the air and causing spoilage.
 Keep the area around the stack tidy and free of long grass and weeds where rats and mice can reside.
-Rats can make holes in the cover exposing the silage to the air and causing spoilage.
-They also carry Leptospirosis.
 Place rat baits in bait stations on the ground at each side of the stack.
 If pukekos are a problem, you will need to apply to Fish and Game for a permit to control them if you are outside game bird shooting season.

 Holes in the cover

 Inspect the stack regularly and mend any holes that develop in the cover with silage tape.

 Pioneer® brand products are provided subject to the terms and conditions of purchasing, which are part of the labeling and purchase documents.

 ®, SM, ™ Trademarks and service marks of Pioneer Hi-Bred International, Inc.